nikp712/Doctor-clinic-sql-queries/README.md

     ```
 ---

+> **Note:**
+> The original database is not included due to privacy and copyright.
+> Adjust table/column names as needed for your database schema.

+---

 ## Key Insights
 - The database supports detailed operational and clinical reporting.
 - The majority of analytic needs (patient demographics, appointments, staff activity) can be met with targeted SQL.